freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

     ```

 > ProTip:
-> You can avoid having to start MongoDB every time, by installing it as a background service.
+> To avoid having to start MongoDB every time, install it as a background service.
 > You can [learn more about it in their documentation for your OS](https://docs.mongodb.com/manual/administration/install-community/)

 ### Seeding the database